'BRICS bank' issues first South African rand bonds

 South Africa's finance minister said that the NDB, which was founded to give the BRICS members - Brazil, Russia, India, China and South Africa - more control of development financing, was not doing enough local currency lending, in an interview with Reuters ahead of the BRICS summit in Johannesburg next week.

-Chief Financial Officer Leslie Maasdorp told Reuters in a recent interview that the bank aims to increase local currency lending, most of which has so far been in Chinese Yuan, from about 22% to 30% by 2026, but that there were limits to de-dollarisation.
+Chief Financial Officer Leslie Maasdorp told Reuters in a recent interview that the bank aims to increase local currency lending, most of which has so far been in the Chinese yuan, from about 22% to 30% by 2026, but that there were limits to de-dollarisation.

+The South African bond market has struggled in recent years to attract new issuers to match growing demand from domestic investors looking for quality credit assets.

 "It is interesting to note that most of the underlying lending activities in South Africa are to State Owned Companies (SOEs)," Rootshtain said.
 "So effectively the NDB will become the new proxy funding vehicle for SOEs which should come with additional risk."

-The bond sale was arranged by Standard Bank, which declined to comment, and Absa Bank, which did not reply to a request for comment.
+The bond sale was arranged by Standard Bank, which declined to comment, and Absa Bank.

+The sale "had...
+94% of bids being within or lower than price guidance and the issuance rates representing the tightest spreads achieved by a non-government issuer in 2023," said Kumeshen Naidoo, head of debt capital markets at Absa.

 ($1 = 19.1206 rand)